jg-digital-media/jgdm_jobs_pathway/readme.md

 ### 2.0.1

-+ This week i'm working on finising the app.
-Again the scale of what I'm trying to build was slowly beginning to dawn on me.
-But I am on much more solig ground with WordPress.
-Here's a summary of where I'm up to now.
++ This week, I'm working on finishing the app.
+Again, the scale of what I'm trying to build was slowly beginning to dawn on me.
+Even the job of copying code from the prototype was not a simple task, as you have to consider the hierarchy and how to make sure WordPress takes over correctly.
+That said, I am on much more solid ground with WordPress.
+Here's a summary of where I'm up as of today. (`27-10-2025`).

-+ I have enqueued styles and scripts ito the app so the app looks like it does in the prototype even if it is not yet working like it does in the prototype.
+  + I have enqueued styles and scripts into the app so the app looks like it does in the prototype, even if it is not yet working like it does in the prototype.
+What I have done on that score is to mimic the applications' user flows which are in place until the app is further developed.

-+ I have added Custom Post Type to the app - the thing that drives the app.
+  + I have added a Custom Post Type to the app.
+This is the thing that drives the app.
+It will take input from a user where each person will have it's own base of data.

-+ I havent yet customised the login and logout features.
+  + Have verified that the random motivation messages with `jt_random_motivation()` method are indeed working.
+I have already built a full implementation of this feature into the app.

-+ Have verified that the random motivation messages with `jt_random_motivation()` method are working. `27-10-2025`
+  + I haven't yet customised the login and logout features.
+I'll look into doing that, hopefully within the next day.
+I'm pleased to say I've made a tremendous amount of progress already.
+A lot more work is ahead of me, and I'm looking forward to the challenge.

 ## User Flows